 - Motorized vehicles

-- Animals (other than seeing eye dogs and fish in a tank of 20 gallons or less)
+- Animals (other than animals approved by DSS and fish in a tank of 20 gallons or less)

 - Weapons or explosives of any kind

 For a complete list of Student Housing Policies, please check your LMU Community Standards Handbook.

 Does the college provide transportation for students at break times?

 Can students stay in their rooms during breaks?

 Residence halls are closed during the academic year only during the winter break but remain open during other university holidays.
 This means that all students living in residence halls must leave for the winter break within twenty-four(24) hours of completing their last final exam or by 5:00 PM (whichever comes first) on the last day of the fall semester and will not be allowed to return until the weekend before the start of the spring semester.
 If your son or daughter needs to stay beyond the 8:00 PM deadline, arrangements need to be made with the Resident Director of his/her building.
 All apartments remain open during all university holidays.